projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 Enable ACRN Over QEMU/KVM
 #########################

-Goal of this document is to bring-up ACRN as a nested Hypervisor on top of QEMU/KVM with basic functionality such as running Service VM (SOS) and User VM (UOS) for primarily 2 reasons,
+This document shows how to bring up ACRN as a nested hypervisor on top of QEMU/KVM with basic functionality such as running a Service VM and User VM for primarily two reasons:

-1. Allow users to evaluate ACRN.
+1. Enable users to evaluate ACRN.
-2. Make ACRN platform agnostic and remove hardware-specific platform configurations setup overhead.
+2. Make ACRN platform agnostic and remove the overhead of setting up hardware-specific platform configurations.

-This setup was tested with the following configuration,
+This setup was tested with the following configuration:

-- ACRN Hypervisor: ``v2.6`` tag
+- ACRN hypervisor: ``v2.6`` tag
-- ACRN Kernel: ``v2.6`` tag
+- ACRN kernel: ``v2.6`` tag
-- QEMU emulator version 4.2.1
+- QEMU emulator version: 4.2.1
-- Service VM/User VM is Ubuntu 20.04
+- Service VM/User VM OS: Ubuntu 20.04
-- Platforms Tested: Kaby Lake, Skylake
+- Platforms tested: Kaby Lake, Skylake

 Prerequisites
 *************

 1. Make sure the platform supports Intel VMX as well as VT-d technologies.
-On Ubuntu 20.04, this can be checked by installing ``cpu-checker`` tool.
-If the output displays **KVM acceleration can be used** the platform supports it.
+On Ubuntu 20.04, this can be checked by installing the ``cpu-checker`` tool.
+If the output displays **KVM acceleration can be used**, the platform supports it.

    .. code-block:: none